alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ### Enumerable

 The second property flag is `enumerable`.
 When you want to know what are all properties that exist in an object you can iterate over it.
 For example, you can use [for...in] loop to get each property, one by one.
 Or, you can use [Object.keys()] to get all properties.
-The `enumerable` flag helps you to prevent this from happening.
+The `enumerable` flag helps you prevent this from happening.

 When you set this flag to `false` for a specific property that property will no longer iterable.
 It will no longer be listed if you iterate over an object with loop.
 It will also be invisible for `console.log()`.
 Setting this flag to `true` will do the opposite.
 The property will show up when you iterate over the object in a loop.